-As it happened in other southern locations in Portugal, this place was populated over 2000 years ago and there were many influences from different peoples since then.
-The most important peoples to occupy this region were the Carthaginian, the Romans and finally the Arabs before becoming definitely under Portuguese rule.
+Like other southern locations in Portugal, this place was populated over 2000 years ago and there were many influences from different peoples since then.
+The most important peoples to occupy this region were the Carthaginian, the Romans and finally the Arabs before becoming definitely under Portuguese rule in the 13th century.

 In fact, Lagos played an important role by the time of the Age of Discovery since it was from here that many ships set sail to unknown waters and worlds and many explorers marked their name in history like Gil Eanes.

 The city lived a period of great prosperity but, unfortunately, that came to an end with the major earthquake of 1755 – because of that, the title of “capital of the Algarve” went to Loulé and finally to Faro.